shayneholmes/duplicacy-fuse/README.md

 Browsing files and directories is also quite inneficient as the list of files is searched every time to find matching files, so worst case N-1 entries may need to be searched to get file info for a single file.

 Opening files is also very slow, but this may be due to using an innefficient process to dowload file contents.

+## TODO

+* Make SFTP storage using key based authentication work
+* Make things more efficient - suggestion on the forums to cache file results from a revision in a DB (sqlite maybe)
+* Tests - Implement tests for the various fuse methods (current ones for Getattr always fail)
+* Make better :)
+* Upstream?